ipfs/kubo/ISSUE_TEMPLATE.md

 <!--
 Output From `ipfs version --all`

-If your version is older than *0.4.11* please update and re-check if the problem persists.
+Please check dist.ipfs.io for a newer version of go-ipfs and update if neccessary, then check again if the problem persists.
 -->

 #### Type: